bssrdev/wilderhood/_wildart/2015-11-23-Asian-Koel-Male.markdown

 <img src="{{ site.baseurl }}/img/2015-11-23/Asian-Koel-Male-Wildart-talk-Prasad-Natarajan.jpg" alt="Asian Koel Male, Bangalore, Wildart talk with Prasad Natarajan - Wildlife Artist, Birds of Bangalore - Week 16">

 <p>
-Hearty welcome to another edition of <a href="{{ site.baseurl }}/wildart" target="_blank">birds of Bangalore</a>, its been rather gloomy days whole of this week and the sun paid us few irregular visits.
-First and foremost I would like to dedicate this article to my mother, coincidentally her name is also the name of a bird, the bird we are going to discuss this week.
-We lost her last year in the month of November to breast cancer, November is also no-shave month all over the world, this campaign is to raise awareness about this cancer.
-Both men and women need to be aware about this cancer which is one of the cancer's that is curable if detected in earlier stages.
+Hearty welcome to another edition of <a href="{{ site.baseurl }}/wildart" target="_blank">Birds of Bangalore</a>, its been rather gloomy days whole of this week and the sun paid us few irregular visits.
+First and foremost, I would like to dedicate this article to my mother, coincidentally her name is also the name of a bird, the bird we are going to discuss this week.
+We lost her last year in the month of November due to breast cancer.
+November is also no-shave month all over the world, this campaign is to raise awareness about this cancer.
+Both men and women need to be aware about this cancer which is one of the cancers that is curable if detected at earlier stages!
 </p>

 <p>